 Smith has been awarded grants from numerous organizations including the New York State Council on the Arts as well as the Andy Warhol Foundation for the Visual Arts.
 In 2013 Smith curated the exhibition Art of Sport using diverse conceptual aesthetic modes to address the social engagement with a culture of competitive sports in the United States and abroad.
 The exhibition featured an international group of artists including Lee Walton, John Baldessari, Matthew Bakkom, Daria Martin, Paul Pfeiffer, Brad Beesely, Mitch Miller, Hans van der Meer, Vesna Pavlovic' and Catherine Opie.

 Smith’s books about art practice and social engagement include Training Manual for Relational Art (2009) as well as On the Subject of the Photographic (2007).
-Smith’s forthcoming book publication, entitled Relational Art: A Guided Tour, will be published by I.B.
-Tauris, LTD in 2018.
+Smith’s forthcoming book publication, entitled Relational Art: A Guided Tour, will be published by Bloomsbury in 2019.
 Smith creates original compositions and sound recordings with Lunacy Records and publishes with Lunasongs Music.
 His Parasite and Endless Nights releases were created with Dave Copenhaver and have been performed live as multimedia performances in the United States and China.
+Two new recordings; Special Chivalry and Song of the South, will be released in January of 2019.

 Smith has held teaching positions at numerous universities and colleges including New York University, Goldsmiths College, and the London College of Communication (University of the Arts London).
 Smith joined the University of Florida in 2010.